sanddevil/GoLambdaAnsible/README.md

 ```bash
 config.vm.synced_folder "../GoLambda", "/GoLambda/src"
 ```
-This says your host lambda functions will be at the same level as this repo, but in a directory called `GoLambda` Your guest directory will be at `/GoLambda/src/`.
-If you don't like these defaults, change them.
+This says your host lambda functions will be at the same level as this repo, but in a directory called `GoLambda/src` Your guest directory will be at `/GoLambda/src/`.
+If you don't like these defaults, feel free to change them.